Do You Feel Disconnected From Who You Are and What You Want?

 I’m afraid that if I start advocating for myself, there will be conflict.

 If you are always putting others first, it’s likely that you often feel like you are running on empty, but don’t know how to advocate for your needs without feeling guilty or angry.
 During counseling for women, I can help you push away the fear that taking time for yourself will make others angry.
-With help and guidance, you can develop the negotiating skills you need to establish healthy boundaries and say when you need time for yourself.
+With help and guidance, you can develop the negotiating skills you need to establish healthy boundaries and say "no" or "not now" when you need time for yourself.
 And, by taking that time for self-care and self-awareness, you can reduce feelings of overwhelm and anger, making conflict and fighting less likely.
 You can foster greater peace within yourself and your relationships.

 With Counseling for Women, You Can Free Your True Self